 Therefore, you should always see a GP if you have persistent urinary issues or symptoms that could be caused by prostatitis.
 Your GP will be able to diagnose the cause of your complaints.
-For example, some bacteria that cause sexually transmitted diseases (STDs) such as chlamydia can also cause acute bacterial prostatitis.
+For example, some bacteria that cause STDs such as chlamydia can also cause acute bacterial prostatitis.
 In this case, the STD needs to be treated, too.

 Are prostate problems linked to erectile dysfunction?

-Urinary tract problems caused by an enlarged prostate are not associated with erectile dysfunction.
-However, men with erectile dysfunction often also have urinary tract symptoms, and vice versa.
+Urinary tract problems caused by an enlarged prostate are not associated with erectile dysfunction (ED).
+However, men with ED often also have urinary tract symptoms, and vice versa.
 Doctors do not understand how the two are associated.
 What they do know is that both conditions become more common as men age.
 Further research is needed to establish whether the two issues are related or simply a by-product of age.

 What are the forms of treatment?

-Fortunately, there are many different treatments for prostate problems.
+Fortunately, there are many different treatments for prostate complaints.
 Some of them are listed below.